Antonín Benjamin Svojsík

 Antonín Benjamin Svojsík (5 September 1876 – 17 September 1938) was a Czech pedagogue and pioneer of Scouting.
-He introduced Scouting into Czechoslovakia and founded the Czechoslovak Scouting organization Junák.
+He introduced Scouting into Czechoslovakia and founded the Czechoslovak Scouting organisation Junák.

 Early life and education

-Antonín František Svojsík was born on 5 September 1876 in Prague, probably in the Smíchov district.
+Antonín František Svojsík was born on 5 September 1876 in Prague.
 His father was a gendarme and later a court clerk.
 He had three brothers.
-Shortly after Antonín's birth, the family moved to Dvůr Králové nad Labem, after his father's death, the family returned to Prague.
+Shortly after Antonín's birth, the family moved to Dvůr Králové nad Labem, but after his father's death, the family returned to Prague.
 Svojsík played sports from a young age, was a member of the Sokol movement and was musically gifted.
 He studied teaching and from 1901 to 1914 he was a physical education teacher at the gymnasium in Prague-Žižkov.
 He was a member of the music department of the Umělecká beseda forum.
 He was a co-founder of the Czech Singing Quartet (České pěvecké kvarteto), which had a successful world tour in 1902.
 Here, as the youngest member, he earned the nickname "Benjamin", which he began to use as part of his name.
 From 1914 until his death, Svojsík lived in New Town district of Prague.